Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/google-cloud-platform.md

 <li>

-Create a new `Project` or open an exiting one and get the project id
+Create a new `Project` or open an exiting one
 <img src="/img/gcp-credentials/gcp_project.png" />

 </li>